rahul22mrk/DSA-Interview-Notes-Java/SDE Sheet/Infosys/infosys_sde_sheet.md

 ### P1-12.
 Number of Open Doors
 **Pattern:** Math / Pattern Recognition | **Key Idea:** Door i is toggled by every divisor.
 Odd number of divisors → open.
 Only perfect squares have odd divisors.
+Each door is toggled as many times as its number of divisors.
+Only perfect squares have an odd number of divisors, so the number of open doors is equal to the count of perfect squares up to n, i.e., floor(√n).

 ```java
 public int openDoors(int n) {